jonathanlocke/jonathanlocke.github.io/published/converters.md

         [...]
     }

+#### Conclusion

+This article has given a basic description of how KivaKit converters are designed and implemented.
+In the [command line parsing](command-line.md) article, we take a look at how string converters are used to parse command line switches and arguments.

+#### Code

-In another article, we can take a look at how converters are used to implement other features in KivaKit.
-In the meantime, the simplified conversion code we've explored above is available for use in kivakit-kernel in the [KivaKit](https://www.kivakit.org) project.
+The simplified conversion code we've explored above is available for use in *kivakit-kernel* in the [KivaKit](https://www.kivakit.org) project.

     <dependency>
         <groupId>com.telenav.kivakit</groupId>